 Published in Science, the 2017 report notes the effects of climate change on diverse populations from reindeer farmers in the Arctic to tourism operators and fishers in the Mediterranean, whose businesses have floundered as invasive jellyfish take over the lagoons.

-“Effects like these have already happened, are continuing to happen, and they are accelerating,” says Professor Williams.
+“Effects like these have already happened, are continuing to happen, and they are accelerating,” Stephen says.

 As tropical climates spread towards the poles, we’re seeing the range of disease-bearing Anopheles mosquitoes rapidly increase.
 Diseases like dengue, Ross River fever, and malaria are now spreading into areas that they’ve never accessed before.

-“For example, Brisbane will become more and more suitable for the Anopheles mosquito, putting the whole population of Brisbane at risk,” says Professor Williams.
+“For example, Brisbane will become more and more suitable for the Anopheles mosquito, putting the whole population of Brisbane at risk,” Stephen says.
 “This happened in Mexico City – all of a sudden, you have a population of 20 million people exposed to malaria.
 Tropical diseases pose a real threat to some Australian cities, such as Brisbane and Sydney, over coming decades.”

 Increased water shortages are also a real possibility as the climate changes over the next 30 years – and not just because of shifts in rainfall.

-“Most of our water in north-eastern Queensland comes off the mountains,” Professor Williams explains.
+“Most of our water in north-eastern Queensland comes off the mountains,” Stephen says.
 “With climate change, the cloud base gets higher, so clouds don’t hit the top of the mountains like they used to.”

 When clouds hit the top of a mountain, water is transferred from air to ground as droplets condense on leaves and trunks.
-“So, regardless of whether rainfall changes, with that slightly higher cloud, one-third to a half of all the water going into the streams is lost,” says Professor Williams.
+“So, regardless of whether rainfall changes, with that slightly higher cloud, one-third to a half of all the water going into the streams is lost,” Stephen says.

 “In 10 years’ time, a city like Cairns could have a growing population and a shrinking water supply.”